LLINBO: Trustworthy LLM-in-the-Loop Bayesian Optimization

-\paragraph{Relation to previous works.} LLMs' ability to utilize problem context has been actively investigated, with \citet{xie2021explanation} interpreting in-context learning as a form of implicit Bayesian inference.
-Recent work has also demonstrated that LLMs can generalize effectively from limited in-context information \cite{lampinen2025generalization,brown2020language}, making them particularly promising for black-box optimization, where the objective function is unknown and historical observations are limited \cite{liu2024large}.
-The use of LLMs for optimization is a growing research direction, yet still in its infancy.
-For example, \citet{liu2025large} employed LLMs to solve multi-objective optimization problems, while \citet{guo2023towards} extended the use of LLMs to a broader set of tasks, including combinatorial optimization.
-Very recently, \citet{song2024position} explored how LLMs can enhance black-box optimization by leveraging textual knowledge and sequence modeling to improve generalization.
+\paragraph{Relation to previous works.} LLMs' ability to utilize problem context has been actively investigated.
+Recent work has also demonstrated that LLMs can generalize effectively from limited in-context information (\cite{lampinen2025generalization,brown2020language}), making them particularly promising for BBO, where the objective function is unknown and historical observations are limited (\cite{liu2024large}).
+The use of LLMs for optimization is a growing research direction.
+An overview of existing \textit{LLM-assisted BO} can be found in Appendix~\ref{app:rw}.